reTHINK-project/dev-service-framework/docs/manuals/development-of-protostubs-and-msg-nodes.md

 `connect(identity)`

 **Note:** The "connect" method will not be directly invoked by the runtime implementation.
 Rather it is expected that the stub maintains its connection state internally.
-Whenever the runtime intents to send a message via the postMessage method, the stub shall auto-connect to the Messaging Node and attempt to keep this connection open until it explicitely receives a "disconnect" invocation.
+Whenever the runtime intents to send a message via the postMessage method, the stub shall auto-connect to the Messaging Node and attempt to keep this connection open until it explicitly receives a "disconnect" invocation.

 *Parameters:*